 “Vindicate me, O Lord, my God, according to your righteousness, and let them not rejoice over me” (Psalm 35:24)!
 David prayed for God to take vengeance on his enemies as God promised in his word to repay.
 “Vengeance is mine, and recompense, for the time when their foot shall slip; for the day of their calamity is at hand, and their doom comes swiftly” (Deuteronomy 32:35).

 In the passages above, David did not seek to go to battle to defend himself.
 Instead he cried out to God for help and he had confidence that the Lord would hear him.
 Let God be God in your lives and allow him to fight the battles on your behalf.
 God is willing to protect and defend you and angels move at your command.
 Remember that there is nothing to fear and there is nothing that man can do to you when God is on your side.
 As we pray, we watch God arise and scatter all his enemies.
-Remember that you are a child of God so the enemy that come against you, come against God.
+Remember that you are a child of God so the enemies that are coming against you, are coming against God.

 “The Lord will cause your enemies who rise against you to be defeated before you.
 They shall come out against you one way and flee before you seven ways” (Deuteronomy 28:7).